great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/overview.md

 The docs in `Creating custom Expectations` focus on completing the four steps for experimental Expectations.
 Completing them will get to the point where your Expectation can be executed against one backend, with a couple tests to verify correctness, and a basic docstring and metadata to support diagonstics.
 Optionally, you can also publish experimental Expectations to the [Great Expectations open source gallery](https://greatexpectations.io/expectations) by following the steps [here](overview#publishing-your-expectation-as-an-open-source-contribution).

-These code to achieve the first four steps looks somewhat different depending on the class of Expectation you're developing.
+The code to achieve the first four steps looks somewhat different depending on the class of Expectation you're developing.
 Accordingly, there are separate how-to guides and templates for each class of Expectation.

 | Guide: "How to create a custom..." |  Template |
 |-----------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|